 One way to use video is to include one-to-one videos in your emails.
 Not many brands are doing that yet, which gives you a golden opportunity to set your dealership apart.
 Video is particularly suited to car dealership customer communications for several reasons, including:

 Videos and live-streaming give you a unique chance to create a virtual but personal connection with customers.
-People trust you when they can see you, so they will be more likely to come to your dealership.
+People trust you when they see you, so they will likely come to your dealership.

 However, you must keep all video communications at an extremely high standard.
 You have to think about appearance, as well as video and audio quality.
 It's also a good idea to write scripts for your videos until you're more confident in front of the camera.